 Why is this the case?
 Ongoing, multiyear research by the Workers Compensation Research Institute shows that workers’ feelings about the employee-employer relationship after an injury may drive outcomes related to the claim.
 Workers who are strongly concerned about being fired after an injury, for instance, experience poorer return-to-work outcomes than workers without such concerns.

 This type of fear and anxiety are factors in litigated claims and have a direct impact on the overall cost of a WC claim.
-Among workers who had the worst claim outcomes, for example, nearly 50 percent stated they had a strong fear of being fired due to the workplace injury.
-And those workers who were more concerned about being fired tended to retain attorneys more often.
+Among workers who had the worst claim outcomes, for example, nearly 50% stated they had a strong fear of being fired due to the workplace injury.

 Making Advocacy Work for Your Business